Rugby New York: Broadcasts

 2019 and 2020 home games were shown on SportsNet New York (SNY).
 Matt McCarthy, John Broker and Steve Lewis were the on air talent.

 The 2021 season matches was broadcast on MSG Networks, ending their contract with SNY.

 Sponsorship

 During the inaugural season, RUNY signed a partnership deal with Magners Irish Cider, the official drink partner and Bawnmore Irish Beef Jerky as the official snack partner for the 2019 season.
 They also partnered up with EVF Performance, the team's official gym and Motion PT Group, named the official physical therapy partner for the team.

 For the 2021 season, RUNY partnered with Sword Performance, a sports drink hydration company.
 They also partnered with Mainfreight as their shirt sponsor for the next two seasons.

-Roster

-The Rugby New York squad for the 2023 Major League Rugby season is: